Skip navigation

 • SEA Tackle #67

-Seahawks LT Charles Cross was carted from the field in Week 1 against the Rams.
+Seahawks LT Charles Cross (hamstring/knee) was removed from the injury report and will play in Seattle’s Divisional Round game against the 49ers.

 • SEA Tackle #67